Sjeiti/ronvalstarnl/src/data/markdown/post_signals.md

 ## Explanation

 The code is no rocket science.
-I'll run you through some of the less obvious points.
+I'll run you through the less obvious points.

 ### Vanilla